Lilypad-Tech/lilypad-smart-contracts/README.md

 ### Result

-A result is the output of a job that has been run on the network.
-Sensitive details about the result are not stored on-chain
+A result is metadata about a job that has run on the network.
+Sensitive details about the result and actual job outputs are not stored on-chain.

 ### Validation Results